capistrano/maintenance/README.md

     $ bundle

-Or install it yourself as:
+Or install it yourself:

     $ gem install capistrano-maintenance

 ## Usage

-Before using maintenance tasks, you need to configure webserver.
+Before using the maintenance tasks, you need to configure your webserver.
+How you do this depends on how your server is configured, but the following examples should help you on your way.

+Application servers such as [Passenger](https://www.phusionpassenger.com) and [unicorn](http://unicorn.bogomips.org) requires you to set your public web directory to `current/public`.
+Both examples below are compatible with this setup.

-Here is an example config for nginx:
+Here is an example config for **nginx**.
+Note that this is just a part of the complete config, and will probably require modifications.

 ```
 error_page 503 @503;

+# Return a 503 error if the maintenance page exists.
-if (-f $document_root/system/maintenance.html) {
+if (-f /var/www/domain.com/shared/public/system/maintenance.html) {
   return 503;
 }